Hiver Analytics - Dashboards

 Analytics was one of the most requested features.
 There was no way for Team leaders and Admins to gauge the health of their team and stay on top of the key operational metrics (resolution time of emails, workload) for the shared mailbox they are responsible for.

-Adoption & retention - For a helpdesk, having an Analytics module is integral to a team's workflow, and having an Analytics module inside of Gmail would a huge value add for Hiver's customers.
+Adoption & retention - For a helpdesk, having an Analytics module is integral to a team's workflow and performace, and having an Analytics module inside of Gmail would a huge value add for Hiver's customers.